devhelpr/prompttoform/README.md

 - [x] split up FormGenerator into multiple components
 - [x] Make vitest component tests for FormRenderer using testing-library

-- [ ] add a "dropdown-button" for examples (including an empty example)
+- [x] add a "dropdown-button" for examples (including an empty example)
-- [ ] change the layout so that when the application or session starts that there's only a textarea in the middle of the screen.
+- [x] change the layout so that when the application or session starts that there's only a textarea in the middle of the screen.
 The application will also have a top menu bar (which should be reponsive) with on the right the menu options for settings and show history.
 On mobile (smaller viewport) a hambuerger menu should be shown with these options.
-- [ ] after entering the promt to create a form, the layout of the application should change to show the form preview, the visiual flow the form json.
+- [x] after entering the promt to create a form, the layout of the application should change to show the form preview, the visiual flow the form json.
 On the left side of the screen should be a sidebar which contains the entered prompt in read-only mode and a new textarea to update the form.
 There also should be a button to "deploy to netlify" and a button to "evaluate and rerun".

+- [ ] change the flow and visual-flow tabs and replace with a single tab "visual flow" that uses FormFlowMermaid component
+- [ ] when the sidebar is open, a "update form" textarea is shown but it has no "update" button.
+- [ ] also show the history of the creation process in the sidebar.
+- [ ] remove the icons in the tabs

 ## Why?